MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cordova.md

 * **ON_NEXT_RESUME**: Indicates that you want to install the update, but don't want to restart the app until the next time the end user resumes it from the background.
 This way, you don't disrupt their current session, but you can get the update in front of them sooner than having to wait for the next natural restart.
 This value is appropriate for silent installs that can be applied on resume in a non-invasive way.

 #### SyncStatus
 Defines the possible statuses of the [sync](#codepushsync) operation.
 There are two categories of statuses: intermediate and result (final).
-The intermediate statuses represent progress statuses of the sync operation, and are not final.
+The intermediate statuses represent progress statuses of the sync operation, and aren't final.
 The result statuses represent final statuses of the sync operation.
 Every sync operation ends with only one result status, but can have zero or more intermediate statuses.

 * **UP_TO_DATE**: The app is fully up-to-date with the configured deployment.
 * **UPDATE_INSTALLED**: An available update has been installed and will be run either immediately after the callback function returns or the next time the app resumes/restarts, depending on the `InstallMode` specified in `SyncOptions`.